zebullax/wg21/proposal.md

 This being applied to an entity `E` will yield a sequence of `std::meta::info` representing the attributes attached to `E`.
 In particular we think this addresses the case where `attribute-list` is of the form `[[ attribute... ]]`.

 ## Queries
 We do not think it is necessary to introduce additional query or queries at this point.
-Especially we would not recommend to introduce a dedicated query per attribute (eg `is_deprecated`, `is_nouniqueaddress`, etc.).\
-Having said that, we feel those should be acheivable via concept for attributes inspected statically.
+Especially we would not recommend to introduce a dedicated query per attribute (eg `is_deprecated`, `is_nouniqueaddress`, etc.).
+Having said that, we feel those should be acheivable via concept, something akin to
 ```cpp
 template<class T>
 concept IsDeprecated = std::ranges::any_of(